Axiomatic-AI/ax-mcp/axiomatic_mcp/servers/pic/README.md

 ## Overview

 The PIC Designer server enables AI assistants to create photonic integrated circuit designs using natural language descriptions.
-It leverages the Axiomatic_AI platform to generate GDSFactory-compatible Python code for photonic components and circuits.
+It leverages the Axiomatic AI platform to generate GDSFactory-compatible Python code for photonic components and circuits, and provides tools to simulate them.

 ## Tools Available